 Nina Rapi is an award winning playwright.
-She also writes short stories and essays.
-Her work has been translated/published in English, Greek, Italian, German, Polish & Slovakian.
-Her plays have been produced/presented in venues such as: Riverside studios, Soho studio theatre, Southbank Centre (London Literature Festival); Tristan Bates theatre, ICA, Gielgud theatre (West End Shorts Season), Oxford University [UK] ; the National Theatre of Greece, Theatro Technis, Theatre of Piraeus (Analogio Festivals), Theatro T, Theatro Embros (Queer Festival); her libretto Raven Revisited was produced at Nea Skini/Theatro Voyiatzis (and an earlier version at Onassis Cultural Centre, S.G.T. ) [Greece].
+She is also a short story writer and an essayist.
+Her work has been published in English, Greek, Italian, German & Slovakian.
+It has also been translated into French and Polish.
+Her plays have been produced or presented in venues such as: Riverside studios, Soho studio theatre, Southbank Centre (London Literature Festival); Tristan Bates theatre, ICA, Gielgud theatre (West End Shorts Season), Simpkins Lee theatre, Oxford University [UK] ; the National Theatre of Greece, Theatro Technis, Theatre of Piraeus (Analogio Festivals), Theatro T, Theatro Embros (Queer Festival); her libretto Raven Revisited was produced at Nea Skini/Theatro Voyiatzis (and an earlier version at Onassis Cultural Centre, S.G.T. ) [Greece].
 Her plays have also been shown in Germany, Portugal and India.

 She is the recipient of: two Arts Council writing awards, a group award (Raymond Williams), a Best Play Award (BITS Festival, Pirani, India), High Recommendation (Future Perfect competition).
 She has also been shortlisted in numerous competitions, including BBC international short story competition.

-Analyses of her work and her own essays have been published by Cambridge University Press, Routledge, Harwood, Mimesis Edizioni, amongst others.
-She was Editor-in-Chief of BRAND Literary Magazine throughout its duration.
-She has taught Creative Writing at the University of London and Greenwich University for many years.
-Her latest collection of stories is State of Fugue.
+Analyses of her work and her own essays on aesthetics and sexuality, have been published by Cambridge University Press, Cambridge Scholars Publishers, Routledge, Harwood, Mimesis Edizioni, Sokolis, amongst others.
+She was Founding Editor-in-Chief of BRAND Literary Magazine throughout its duration.
+She has taught Playwriting/Creative Writing at Birkbeck, University of London and Greenwich University for many years.
+Her latest collection of stories is State of Fugue (in Greek).